vivek231/LungINFseg/README.md

 **+ Publication/citation:**
  ```
- The work is in the under review for possible publicaton in near future.
+    The work is under review for possible publication in near future.
  ```

 :point_down: Screenshot: